top of page

 Photo by Billy Neumann

-Taylor Nicole Henry, winner of the Young Preservationist Award, began volunteering with the Wildwood Historical Society in 2017 and quickly rose to become its youngest President in October 2019.
+Taylor Henry, winner of the Young Preservationist Award, began volunteering with the Wildwood Historical Society in 2017 and quickly rose to become its youngest President in October 2019.
 During that time Taylor authored the book Wildwoods Houses Through Time that showcased local vernacular architectural and began the popular blog @TinyChurchesNJ documenting NJ places of worship.
 In the same year she co-founded the preservation advocacy group Preserving the Wildwoods that eventually led to the Wildwoods’ nomination to Preservation New Jersey’s 2019 Top 10 Most Endangered Places.
 In 2020 and 2021 she was honored by National Trust for Historic Preservation as a PastForward Diversity Scholar.

 The Young Preservationist Award is in recognition of a preservationist under the age of 40 making important contributions to the preservation field in New Jersey through their work or service.